ArturoDeza/Piranhas/Tutorial/README.md

 Drawing courtesy of [Katie Koelher](http://koehler.moonfruit.com/home/4580555573)

-Here is an example of how degrees of visual angle are calculated, this is a standard practice in vision science when working with EyeTracking technology (See [EyeLink 1000 SR Research, User Manual](http://sr-research.jp/support/EyeLink%201000%20User%20Manual%201.5.0.pdf) for more information).
+Above is a sketch that shows how degrees of visual angle are calculated, this is a standard practice in vision science when working with EyeTracking technology (See [EyeLink 1000 SR Research, User Manual](http://sr-research.jp/support/EyeLink%201000%20User%20Manual%201.5.0.pdf) for more information).

 Here is a diagram of the human retina and an illustration of how sensor density decreases as a function of eccentricity: